azharshahstl/knows-pickers-api/Notes.md

 ## Classes I will need:

-1. Map (to use with GoogleMaps)
-2. User (who will make lists of items)
+1. User (who will make lists of items)
-3. Items (objects on the list to be donated)
+2. Items (objects on the list to be donated)

 ## Relationships:
 1. A User has many items.